-The Football Code.-The football code means to play the game in the spirit of fairness and clean sportsmanship; to observe all rules and not attempt to hold, "beat the ball," or coach from the side lines because it can be done without the knowledge of the referee, or to resort to trickery in equipping or preparing players.
+The Football Code-The football code means to play the game in the spirit of fairness and clean sportsmanship; to observe all rules and not attempt to hold, "beat the ball," or coach from the side lines because it can be done without the knowledge of the referee, or to resort to trickery in equipping or preparing players.
 It means to accept decisions of officials without protest; to see that officials are extended protection and courtesy by players, school personnel, and laymen; to treat your opponents as your guests, and to put clean play and real sportsmanship above victories.
 It means the ability to win without boasting and to lose without grudge.
 "Victory is no great matter.
-The important thing in sport is the manly striving to excel and the good feeling it fosters between those who play fair and have no excuse when they lose."
-The development and recreative aspects of football should be strongly emphasized in all contests.
+The important thing in sports is the manly striving to excel and the good feeling it fosters between those who play fair and have no excuse when they lose."

+The devolpment and recreative aspects of football should be strongly emphasized in all contests.
 It shall be considered dishonorable and contrary to good sportsmanship to withhold evidence against any player or school without presenting the same to the proper committee or to the school administration concerned.

-1. Eligible Schools.-Only Senior High Schools are eligible in football.
-No School shall participate in League football unless its acceptance of this plan is on file in the State Office by September 15.
+1. Eligible Schools-Only Senior High Schools are eligible in football.
+No school shall participate in League football unless its acceptance of this plan is on file in the State Office by September 10.
+The application for membership in the Football Plan by the superintendent or principal shall be authorized and approved by the local school board of trustees.

 A school which does not participate in football after signing the acceptance card may be suspended in this activity for a period of one year, unless sufficient justification is shown for not entering a team.
+A school which participates in another state high school league in football shall be suspended in this activity for a period of one year.